Welcome to the University of Suffolk from the Digital & IT team

 It’s important to set up your security profile and change your password when you start.

 Refer to our guide for changing your password for more information.

 During our new starter process, your line manager would have been sent a new starter form to fill in.
 This asks for any equipment that may need to be provided for you and if you need access rights to mailboxes and folders.
 If this form hasn't been completed, we may not have equpment ready for you.
 Please check with your line manager to see if the form has been completed.

 Your line manager should have requested a unique extension telephone number for you prior to your arrival, if you require one as part of your job role.
 This is usually requested before you start by your line manager, who should have filled in the New Starter Form.
 If this hasn't been completed, please advise them to fill it in using the box above this section.
-If it has been filled in, IT Services will provide your line manager with the information you need to log into the phone and set up voicemail.
+If it has been filled in, the Digital & IT team will provide your line manager with the information you need to log into the phone and set up voicemail.